The Makaiju Arc

 I do not claim any rights to the Pretty Soldier Sailor Moon series in the animated format or the manga books.
 All copyrighted materials belong to their respectable owners.
 The following story is entirely fictional and pays tribute to the amazing characters developed by said owners.
 As a fan, I am writing this out of respect to the owners as well as to elaborate on this couple because I don't think the series gave Ail and En enough attention.

 Ail woke up with En pressed warmly by his side.
-He pulled away and stretched, grimacing.
+He pulled away and stretched, grimacing as he tentatively touched his side where he was struck by the adult before the entire ordeal with the water.
+Hiba had bandaged him up quickly, and the torn pieces of her suit were still attached.
+He pulled them off to inspect his wound, realizing that the bleeding had stopped.
 His joints were stiff, and he could feel where the bruises were, but he ignored the discomfort as he turned to stare at En.
 He was still amazed that she had jumped in after him.
-He could barely recall anything from when they were climbing the vines, to when he lost consciousness, and could only remember a quick image in his mind of En crying, while holding him close.
+He could barely recall anything from when they were climbing the vines, to when he lost consciousness - only blurred images of En and water.

 "En."
 Ail whispered, as he gently brushed her bangs away from her face and kissed her on the cheek.
-She didn't stir, still in a deep sleep.
+She didn't stir, still in a deep slumber.

-He recalled the bruise he had seen last night.
-He wanted to help her feel better so he decided to find some nectar from the canopy up above.
-He didn't want to wake her up so he decided that he would go alone.
-He'd quickly get what he needed and return to take care of her while she rested.
-But he was torn.
-He didn't want to leave her alone for fear that something may happen to her while he was gone.
+He recalled the deep gash he had seen on her last night.
+After reflecting on how best to help her heal, he decided to take a look around and find some nectar from the canopy up above.
+He didn't want to wake her but the idea that he'd quickly get what he needed and return to take care of her while she rested took a strong hold on him.

 He warred with himself for several minutes.
 If they were to recover, they needed nectar, but he hated having to leave her side.
 She was incredibly vulnerable at this moment.
 And he wasn't in the greatest of physical conditions, so he would have to rely on stealth.
 He moved to her side and watched her sleep.
-He couldn't wake her up; he was going to, just to let her know where he was going, but he couldn't bring himself to wake her from what looked like a very much needed sleep.
+He couldn't wake her up; he couldn't bring himself to wake her from what looked like very much needed sleep.

 "I promise to come back to you, En.
 Wait for me."
 He said, as he brushed her bangs away from her face, caressing her cheek before he got up and crawled out of the cave.